koder-ua/prest/README.md

 conn.objs_by_type(type='red')
 ```

 There 6 basic functions for http methods:
 GET, POST, PUT, PATCH, DELETE, HEAD.
 Each of them
 requires relative path and returns function.
 This
 function, in its turn, gets connection and a set of
 parameters, insert some of them in url (if there a placeholders),
-attach all the rest as GET/POST params and make
+attach all the rest as GET/POST parameters and make
-http request.
-Receive result, unpack it and return.
+a http request.
+Receive a result, unpack it and return.

 So you need only one line to make an API func for
 each REST call.